 Before buying, consumers should be aware of a few important aspects of lab-grown, man-made diamonds, that not all retailers are discussing as openly as we are in this article:

-- In many cases, lab-grown diamonds are being presented as mined, giving these companies a huge profit because they’re selling it at the cost of a mined diamond, but only paying the small cost of producing the man-made, lab-grown stone.
+- In many cases, synthetic stones are being presented as mined, giving these companies a huge profit because they’re selling it at the cost of a mined diamond, but only paying the small cost of producing the man-made, lab created stone.
 It’s important that companies are honest.

 - Are the lab-grown diamonds certified?
-As consumers, we should expect and demand of the jewellers and suppliers we do buy from, that these diamonds should have the same certification standards as mined diamonds.
+As consumers, we should expect and demand of the jewellers and suppliers we do buy from, that a created diamond should have the same certification standards as a mined stone.
 These certificates will communicate the quality of the diamond – like colour, clarity, carat weight.
 It should also indicate that the diamond is lab-grown, not mined.
-This will educate consumers to be able to make informed quality comparisons between mined and lab-grown diamonds.
+This will educate consumers to be able to make informed quality comparisons between a mined and a lab created diamond.

-- Like mined diamonds, lab-grown diamonds are made from carbon, but just like flat-pack plywood furniture, there simply isn’t as much emotional and financial value in something made in a lab or factory, as there is in its rare and traditionally sourced and produced counterpart.
+- Like a mined diamond, a lab diamond is made from carbon, but just like flat-pack plywood furniture, there simply isn’t as much emotional and financial value in something made in a lab or factory, as there is in its rare and traditionally sourced and mined counterpart.
 While they’re made of the same thing, a man-made diamond doesn’t hold that same level of romanticism as a diamond formed over millions of years, in the heart of the earth.

 Doesn’t the diamond mining industry damage communities?

 Negative media rarely mentions this, but earth-mined diamonds are actually a source for good in most countries that make up the supply chain.
 Take a look at our ethical engagement rings page to read more about how the diamond mining industry supports countless communities, who depend on the trade to earn a living.